He reaches under the bed to put on a sock, and when he tries to stand, he finds he can not, without much effort and a lot of pain.

 - Ovarian cyst or torsion of the ovary.

-- Infection of the ovarian tubes.
+- Condition of the ovarian tubes.

 Warnings and precautions

-Consult your doctor as soon as possible if you experience persistent, severe or worsening pain in your upper right back.
+Consult your doctor as soon as possible if you experience persistent, severe, or worsening pain in your upper right back.